DanWahlin/Angular-JumpStart/README.md

 1. Run `npm install` to install app dependencies

-1. Run `npm run tsc` to start the TypeScript compiler and watch for changes
+1. Run `npm run tsc` to start the TypeScript compiler (it will watch for changes to .ts files)

 1. Run `npm start` in a separate terminal window to start the server and launch the app

+We're hard at work on a new Angular 2 hands-on/instructor-led training course as well as a video course that will be released in 2016!